 SCB can enforce the use of two-factor authentication methods and also verify the public key of the users.
 SCB has a built-in capability to verify the SSH host keys and certificates identifying the servers, preventing man-in-the-middle attacks and other threats.
 This authentication is completely independent from the authentication that the user performs on the remote server.
 To avoid accidental misconfiguration and other human errors, SCB supports the 4-eyes authorization principle as well.

-SCB operates transparently and extracts information directly from the communication of the client and the server, providing reliable, easy-to-access metadata and content.
-SCB records all sessions into searchable audit trails, making it easy to find relevant information in forensics or troubleshooting situations.
+SCB operates transparently and extracts information directly from the communication of the client and the server, providing reliable access data.
+SCB records user sessions into searchable audit trails, making it easy to find relevant information in forensics or troubleshooting situations.
 Audit trails can be browsed online, or followed real-time to monitor the activities of the privileged users.
-The web-based Audit Player application replays the recorded sessions just like a movie – all actions of the administrators can be seen exactly as they appeared on their monitors.
+The multiplatform Audit Player application replays the recorded sessions just like a movie – all actions of the administrators can be seen exactly as they appeared on their monitors.
 The Audit Player enables fast forwarding during replays, searching for events (for example, mouse clicks, pressing Enter) and text seen by the user.

 SCB can monitor traffic in real time, and execute various actions if a certain, predefined pattern appears in the command line or on the screen.
 In the case of detecting a suspicious user action (e.g. a destructive command or an unwanted windows application), SCB can perform the following measures:

 SCB is configured from a clean, intuitive web interface.
 The roles of each SCB administrator can be clearly defined using a set of privileges – management of SCB as a host, management of connections to servers, viewing audit trails and reports, and so on.